TERMS AND CONDITIONS

 4.3 We may make an administration charge of £50 per alteration and pass on any third party costs associated with the alteration to you.

-4.4 Alterations which are of a major nature may be treated as a cancellation and rebooking (for example, if you want to travel on a different date).
+4.4 Alterations which are of a significant nature may be treated as a cancellation and rebooking (for example, if you want to travel on a different date).

 4.6 Certain airlines, transport providers, hotel and other accommodation and holiday providers prevent us from changing the name on the booking, and some cannot guarantee that the holiday can be transferred to another person as certain airlines and other transport providers treat changes as a cancellation and either re-book or charge accordingly, up to 100% of the cost for that part of the arrangement.
 Where applicable these charges will be passed on to you.

-5 What if I have to cancel my holiday?
+5 What if I have to cancel my holiday before departure?

 5.1 You, or any member of the holiday party, may cancel their holiday at any time provided that the Party Leader gives us notice of the cancellation which is received by us prior to the date of departure together with all documents issued to the Party Leader by us in accordance with this contract.